zigster64/datastar.http.zig/README.md

 Avoid LLM like the plague please.

-By all means use it for rubber ducking, but dont trust any code it produces, especially with Zig latest, let alone DataStar latest.
+By all means use it for rubber ducking, but dont trust any code it produces, especially with Zig latest, let alone Datastar latest.

 Its just not there yet (even if it looks convincing sometimes)